 Water Cycle

-The water cycle shows the continuous movement of water within the Earth and atmosphere.
+The water cycle is the continuous process by which water moves from the Earth's surface to the atmosphere and back again.
 Liquid water evaporates into water vapor, condenses to form clouds, and precipitates back to earth in the form of rain and snow.

 Clouds